haya3218/emulacron/readme.md

 This emulator collection does not include firmware and bios.
 I may support piracy, but just fucking google it man...

 This collection has also no roms of any kind.
 Google it!

+> This collection in of itself is under the public domain.
+Emulators themselves are under different licenses.
+Please be wary of this.